Leveraging Neural Graph Compilers in Machine Learning Research for Edge-Cloud Systems: Introduction

+To narrow the gap between research contributions and their applications in real systems, we introduce an automated tool that integrates with existing profilers commonly used in edge or cloud frameworks (e.g., for model selection~\cite{inferline}).
+The tool streamlines graph compiler benchmarking over heterogeneous compute infrastructure to facilitate iterative empirical analysis.

+We do not propose a new neural architecture or learning algorithm.
+The aim is to motivate and introduce a methodology that instruments the ML workflow with compiler effects, supported by quantitative metrics, so that researchers can determine whether architectural choices, block-composition decisions, batching assumptions, and resource-utilization claims remain valid after compilation across heterogeneous devices.
+The methodology describes using such tools to design, implement, and deploy experiments in research on Edge or Edge-Cloud systems that rely on ANNs for function approximation.
+It facilitates architectural comparison, compiler-device selection, and deployment-oriented evaluation as connected decisions rather than as isolated benchmarking tasks.
+Additionally, we perform a comprehensive empirical analysis across varying architectural families on a heterogeneous physical testbed, demonstrating how vendors prioritize optimizing different layer compositions using both vendor-agnostic (e.g., Apache TVM) and vendor-specific graph compilers (e.g., TensorRT, OpenVINO).

+While graph compiler optimizations can also be combined with model compression or acceleration methods, such as knowledge distillation~\cite{gou2021knowledge}, quantization~\cite{li2024contemporary}, and pruning~\cite{cheng2024survey}, their advantage lies in improving execution efficiency without changing the model’s prediction behavior.
+Accordingly, this study examines the isolated effects of compilers without additional confounding variables.
+In summary, this work's main contributions are: \begin{itemize} \item Evaluating graph compilers across heterogeneous hardware platforms, demonstrating the advantages of vendor-specific optimizations. \item Analyzing batch parallelization efficiency across architectures and compilers, revealing optimization opportunities in resource-constrained environments. \item Demonstrating through block-level experimentation that vendor-specific compilers leverage repeated patterns in simpler compositions for disproportionate throughput gains with increased depth. \end{itemize}

-We are aware that no shortage of work examining the NN graph compiler landscape exists (\Cref{sec:relwork,subsec:background}).
-However, to the best of our knowledge, this work is the first to discuss their methodological application (\Cref{sec:framework}), providing a foundation for informed decision-making based on a comprehensive evaluation (\Cref{sec:eval}) that includes performance metrics, such as batch scaling efficiency, to uncover non-obvious differences between graph compilers.
+We are aware that there is no shortage of work examining the NN graph compiler landscape (\Cref{sec:relwork,subsec:background}).
+However, to the best of our knowledge, this work is the first to connect graph-compiler benchmarking to the ML research workflow itself.
+Rather than reporting compiler speed-ups in isolation, we analyze how compilation changes architectural comparisons, depth and width trade-offs, batch-scaling behavior, and resource-utilization bottlenecks across heterogeneous device-compiler pairs. \Cref{sec:framework} formalizes this methodological use, and \Cref{sec:eval} provides the empirical evidence and diagnostic metrics, such as batch-scaling efficiency, needed to expose these effects.